Patient Info

 Yes.
 We will not turn anyone away.

-We do have a team of volunteer translators who will assist to the best of their ability.
+We do have a team of volunteer interpreters who will assist to the best of their ability.
 We cannot guarantee which languages will be covered by the team.
-If you have someone who can translate for you, you are welcome to bring them as well.
+If you have someone who can interpret for you, you are welcome to bring them as well.

 Safety